kubeguard/guard/docs/reference/guard_get_installer.md

 ### Options

 ```
       --addr string              Address (host:port) of guard server. (default "10.96.10.96:9844")
   -h, --help                     help for installer
   -n, --namespace string         Name of Kubernetes namespace used to run guard server. (default "kube-system")
       --pki-dir string           Path to directory where pki files are stored. (default "$HOME/.guard")
       --rbac                     If true, uses RBAC with operator and database objects
+      --token-auth-file string   Path to the token file
 ```

 ### Options inherited from parent commands